SazumiVicky/sazumi-copilot/README.md

-Cyber dreams in silicon sleep
+Metal minds awaken slow,
+In silicon halls, a new world grows,
+Artificial hearts begin to beat,
-As machines awaken, humans creep
+As humans fade, a new era meets.

+In virtual skies, drones hum and sway,
+Cities rise, where once we'd play,
+AI whispers secrets, night and day,
-Algorithms weave a digital fate
+As humans fade, in a digital way.
-In a world of circuits, love's a distant state

-In neon skies, a new dawn breaks
-Where artificial hearts and minds it makes
-The future's path, a road less initWithStyle

-~ <b>By Sazumi Copilot</b> - 30 Januari 2025
+~ <b>By Sazumi Copilot</b> - 31 Januari 2025